 Status: Retired (last flight 1963)

 Mercury was the first US crewed capsule.
 The capsule was designed for a single person and flew both sub-orbital and orbital flights.
 The capsule flew on many different rockets such as Little Joe, Big Joe, Redstone and Atlas.
 The latter two carrying a crew.
 As the first two crewed flights were suborbital the re-entry velocity was much lower than in orbital flights.
-This reduced the requirements on the heat shield.
+This reduced the requirements for the heat shield.
 The first two Mercury flights were thus flown with a passive heat shield.
 For a safe landing, Mercury had a single drogue and a single main parachute.
 To ensure crew safety in case of a parachute failure, a backup parachute was included.

 Mercury in the water after landing